Musical-Neutron/lg_field_udgs/README.md

 # Plot scripts for the HESTIA UDG paper

-**Last reviewed:** v0.2
+**Last reviewed:** v0.2.1

-A set of scripts and a repository of reduced data to reproduce the plots in the paper predicting the size of the ultra-diffuse galaxy (UDG) population in the field of the Local Group using simulations from the HESTIA suite.
+A set of scripts and a repository of reduced data to reproduce the figures in the paper predicting the size of the ultra-diffuse galaxy (UDG) population in the field of the Local Group using simulations from the HESTIA suite.

-This README file is located in the main repository for the plotting scripts.
+This README file is located in the main repository of the plotting scripts.
 All plotting scripts should be executed from this directory.

 ## 1.0 Scripts